Updated: July 6, 2021

 If it is prudent for you to stay home, PLEASE COMMIT to watching the live stream that is available by clicking "Watch Live" starting at 10AM.
 Feel free to invite others over to gather with you (especially those who don't have internet).
 Now is not the time for spirtual slumber as we need the encouragement of worship and the Word to meet the current crisis as a spiritual body.
 It won't be the greatest feed but it will be a way to follow along with the saints and know what is being taught.
 The gathering is more than just the sermon and worship but something is better than nothing if you can't make it out.

 Please be mindful of the financial strain this will undoubtedly put on the church.
 None of our expenses have diminished.
 You may give online at our webpage or mail your offering to the church.
 We know too that this crisis is going to hurt many and we want to be able to find ways to care for them as well (and if that is you, let us know!)

 Masks are optional (just like you can choose to dress however comfortable, you can choose to wear a mask).
 No one will look at you any differently should you choose to wear a mask or not wear one.
 Again, everyone has their own unique situation.
-If you aren't comfortable coming out due to this, please stay home and watch live feed and join us for an outdoor service (that we have once a month).
+If you aren't comfortable coming out due to this, please stay home and watch live feed.
 Rather than cause division by seeking to mandate and/or enforce a mandate, we trust your judgement to make your own decisions based on your freedom in Christ and conscience sake.

 Youth group has resumed on Wednesday nights meeting downstairs.
 We have always had Wednesday evening prayer in the sanctuary and that will continue.